jonseale44/Clarafi/AWS_APP_RUNNER_DEPLOYMENT.md

 ### Step 3: Deploy to App Runner

+**IMPORTANT**: An `apprunner.yaml` file has been added to the repository root that configures:
+- Installation of `poppler-utils` (required for PDF processing)
+- Installation of `imagemagick` (required for image processing)
+- Proper Node.js 20 runtime configuration

 #### Option A: Using AWS Console (Recommended)

 1. **Go to App Runner Console**: https://console.aws.amazon.com/apprunner